aradicke/event-manager/README.md

 # Event Manager
 This is a little setup for running a very basic event managment program locally.
 It's a demonstrator and template which runs using development servers and without authenticationa and authorization built in.
 In production, it would be behind a reverse proxy with a WSGI server.
 ## Prerequisites
 To run this, you'll need either Docker or your own Postgres instance.
+You can probably run in locally in a virtual environment if you have your own Postgres instance.
 ## Usage
 Once you've cloned the repository, you'll need to set up your environment variables.
 1. In the `env-templates` directory, you'll find two files.